The Alumni-Student Mentor Program launched in spring 2014 as a way to build connections between generations of alumni and strengthen our community.

 Students may join the Alumni-Student Mentor Program as sophomores, juniors or seniors.
 Mentors may be asked to provide a brief biographical sketch or a LinkedIn profile for pairing purposes, while students will fill out a survey expressing their interests.

 The ASMP coordinator will match mentors and mentees based on shared interests on or around the first day of each month and will send an introductory email.
 The coordinator will then step back and let the mentor initiate the next contact.
 Mentees also must attend one expectations session prior to meeting their mentors, where the ASMP coordinator will go over a student/program expectations presentation.

 The ASMP coordinator will contact all students during their first mentoring semester to check in and solicit feedback.
 A survey will be administered to all mentors and students once a year to determine ways to improve the program.

-Mentors are always more than welcome to contact ASMP Coordinator Carrie Ngai at any time with questions, concerns, or advice on how to improve the program.
+Mentors are always more than welcome to contact ASMP Coordinator Wendy Young any time with questions, concerns, or advice on how to improve the program.